egberts/egberts.github.io-src/content/articles/fail2ban-config-files.md

 Fail2ban Email Alerts

 I didn’t experiment with this much, but its probably worth mentioning that you have Email Alert option.
-Adjust email setings:
+Adjust email settings:

     destemail: Destination Email address, where you would like to receive the emails.
     sendername: Name under which the email will shows up.